jadebc/okR/README.md

 ### Getting Started

 Start by creating a [problem set](https://github.com/jadebc-berkeley/okR/blob/master/hw01_starter.R) either on an Rscript or Rmarkdown.
 It is recommended to provide a template and starter code for the student, with sections that are intended for student work labeled `">>>>>FILL IN YOUR CODE HERE<<<<<"`.
 At the beginning of each homework assignment, source the appropriate `hw*.ok.R` file and load required packages.
-In that setup chunk, initialize the autograder by calling `AutograderInit()`, which takes no arguments.
+We recommend sourcing a `setup.R` file from GitHub Gist to prompt package installs and sourcing the *.ok.R autograder file from Gist as well.
+To do so, use `devtools::source_gist(id='', filename='', quiet = TRUE)`. __IMPORTANT:__ _Make sure the only elements in the first 2 lines are comments and `setup.R` sourcing because the first 2 lines are removed from the file in the autograding step._ After sourcing the setup file and autograding file, initialize the autograder by calling `AutograderInit()`, which takes no arguments.

-After each problem, allow the students to check their answer with the associated problem checking function that follows the syntax `CheckProblem*()`.
+After each problem, allow students to check their answer with the associated problem checking function that follows the syntax `CheckProblem*()`.
 Calling this function runs the pre-written tests for that problem and sends output to the console.
 Writing these tests is described in the section below.

 At the end of the problem set, include `MyTotalScore()`, which allows the student to see their progress on the assignment so far.